RadioAstronomySoftwareGroup/pyuvdata/paper.md

 include BeamFITS, MWA, and CST.
 - The addition of the `UVFlag` class, which provides a container for handling flags/masking of bad data for visibility data.
-- Drastically improved handling of astrometry and increased speed and accuracy of algorithms used to ``phase-up'' data (i.e., change the sky position where the interferometer is centered up on).
+- Drastically improved handling of astrometry.
+- Increased speed and accuracy of algorithms used to ``phase-up'' data (i.e., change the sky position where the interferometer is centered up on).
 - Support for several new visibility data formats, including MIR, MS, and MWA/MWAX.
 - Support for data sets containing multiple spectral windows.
 - Support for data sets containing observations of multiple sources/phase centers.
--Many new convenience methods for working with interferometric data, including splitting and combining data sets, averaging in time and frequency and applying calibration solutions and flags.
+- Many new convenience methods for working with interferometric data, including splitting and combining data sets, averaging in time and frequency, and applying calibration solutions and flags.

 # Acknowledgements
 This work was supported by the National Science Foundation (AST-1835421); and by the